-Our vision is to be known by our students, alumni, faculty, and the communities that we serve as the Medical Radiography Program of choice.
-Additionally, we want the program experience to be known as "a close family" that is exciting, challenging and fun.
+Our vision is to be known by our students, alumni, clinical instructors, faculty, professional community, and staff as the Medical Radiography Program of choice.
+Additionally, we want the program experience to be known as "a close family" that is exciting, challenging transforming and fun.

 We will accomplish our mission and vision by setting and achieving high standards of excellence in professional behavior, academic and clinical education, customer service, and collaborative success.